LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/retractall_1.rst.txt

    retractall(Head)

 Retracts all clauses with a matching head for a dynamic predicate.
 When the predicate indicator for ``Head`` is declared in a :ref:`directives_uses_2` or :ref:`directives_use_module_2` directive, the clauses are retracted in the referenced object or module.
-Otherwise the clauses are retracted in an object's dynamic predicate.
+Otherwise, the clauses are retracted in an object's dynamic predicate.

 This method may be used to retract clauses for predicates that are not